computerequipmentgroup/equip-1/README.md

 Override device settings in `buildroot/overlay/etc/equip1/equip-1.ini` before building.

-## Debian/Radxa systemd development install

-This path is for development on an already-running Debian/Radxa OS.
-The Buildroot image remains the appliance path.
+These instructions are for development on an already-running Debian/Radxa OS.

 ```bash
 sudo mkdir -p /opt/equip1/scripts